EPCCed/git-github-travis-lab/README.md

 Run the ROT-13 code
 -------------------

 `msc/rot13.py` holds an implementation of ROT-13, a substitution cipher.
-The co de originates from [Literate Programs](http://en.literateprograms.org/Rot13_(Python)).
+The code originates from [Literate Programs](http://en.literateprograms.org/Rot13_(Python)).
 For more on ROT-13 substitution cipher, see [Wikipedia](https://en.wikipedia.org/wiki/ROT13).

 To encrypt a word, run the code as follows: